London Travel Guide29 May 2018

 Basics of Local Communication

-- Original Passports with at least 6 months validity from date of travel
+- The passport should be valid for at least 6 months from the date of submission of the visa

-- Income Tax or Form 16 for last 3 years
+- Income Tax Returns of the last three years

 - Proof of investments - Mutual funds, fixed deposits, national saving certificates and stocks & shares